R Code Snippets

 summary(iris.lm)

-provides the necessary information about the regression result, including the coefficient of the regression function.
+The summary provides the necessary information about the regression result, including the coefficient of the regression function.

-If we want to use a polynomial as the regression function, we need to protect the evaluation of the corresponding power by the function I
+If we want to use a polynomial as the regression function, we need to protect the evaluation of the corresponding power by the function I inhibiting interpretation.
+As an example, we compute a regression function to predict the petal width based on a quadratic function in the petal length:

 iris.lm <- lm(iris$Petal.Width ~ iris$Petal.Length +